Overview

 - Follow the prompts to open your non-registered account

-You will have to claim any interest earned during tax season for joint accounts.
-For more information on when your tax documents will be ready, you can reference this article.
+You will have to claim any interest earned during tax season.
 Once your tax documents are ready, you can find them directly through your Wealthsimple account.

 Frequently asked questions